IEEE Computer Society Publications Seek Applications for 2024 Editors in Chief

 - resolving conflicts or problems as necessary.

-The IEEE CS is firmly committed to diverse and inclusive teams, boards, and committees across all of our sponsored activities, and we are seeking leaders who will champion these values.
-We seek editor in chief applicants who are IEEE members; who possess recognized expertise in the computer science and engineering community; who embrace and encourage equity, diversity, and inclusion in their communities; and who have clear employer support.
+The IEEE CS is firmly committed to diverse and inclusive teams, boards, and committees across all our sponsored activities, and we are seeking leaders who will champion these values.
+We seek EIC applicants who are IEEE members in good standing; who possess recognized expertise in the computer science and engineering community; who embrace and encourage equity, diversity, and inclusion in their communities; and who have clear employer support.

 For application submissions, prospective candidates are asked to provide a PDF file containing: